Jul

 note(book)s

-Exhibition and launch of the collection showcasing the intimate notebooks of journalists, artists, and writers who shaped the story of our times.
-In partnership with ZANAT, The Frontline Club and Memorial de Caen.
+Launch and exhibition of a collection showcasing the intimate notebooks of journalists, artists, and writers who helped shape the story of our times.
+In partnership with ZANATThe Frontline Club and Memorial de Caen.

 Venue: ZANAT, National Gallery, Sarajevo – 6PM